[UPDATE] ASHRAE Increases Filtration Requirements for Surgical Spaces

 The latest addendum to ASHRAE Standard 170-2017 (Ventilation of Health Care Facilities) updates filter requirements for numerous healthcare spaces.
 The most significant changes involve increased filtration for operating rooms and C-section rooms.
 These new filter requirements have important implications for project budgets and HVAC system operation.

 Overview of the New Filter Requirements

-In the addendum (opens as a PDF), ASHRAE updates the minimum filter efficiencies for inpatient, outpatient, and residential health facilities.
+In Addendum A (opens as a PDF), ASHRAE updates the minimum filter efficiencies for inpatient, outpatient, and residential health facilities.
 Some spaces now need a higher level of filtration, some can have a lower level of filtration, and some remain the same.
-Additionally, Standard 170 no longer defines a pre-filter and a final filter requirement.
-Instead, the Standard only defines the filtration requirement for the downstream (final) filter.
+Additionally, Standard 170 removed the terms “Filter Bank 1” and “Filter Bank 2” from Section 6.4 (Filtration) but retained requirements for pre-filters and final filters.

 New Filter Requirements Have the Biggest Impact on Surgical Spaces

 The updated filtration requirements have a significant impact on surgical spaces, which now need MERV-16 or HEPA filtration.
 Spaces requiring MERV-16 filters include: